salesforce/lwc-rfcs/text/0000-native-lifecycle-mixed-mode.md

 1. Any descendants of a native-lifecycle component are forced into native lifecycle mode.
 (Same as shadow DOM mixed mode.)
 2. Any _slotted content_ of a native-lifecycle component is also forced into native lifecycle mode.
 (Different from shadow DOM mixed mode.)

 The reason for rule #2 is that slots in particular proved to be a source of observable changes for native-lifecycle components.
-It is simply the case that a slotted component can observe the timing behavior of the component it is being slotted into.
+It is simply the case that a slotted component can observe the lifecycle mode of the component it is being slotted into, due to connected/disconnect events triggering downstream callbacks in the tree.

 The reason for rule #1 is that, exactly like slotted content, children can observe the mode of their parents.